 In the event Arakawa died before him, Hackman had nominated his former attorney Sutin as the successor personal representative of his estate.
 However, since Sutin predeceased Hackman, Peters, the second successor personal representative named in Hackman’s will, stepped up to the plate.

-New Mexico’s probate process can be simpler than California’s — particularly for uncontested estates, as demonstrated by the informal probate of will and for informal appointment of personal representative petitions offered by the New Mexico Courts.
+New Mexico’s probate process is sometimes simpler than California’s — particularly for uncontested estates, as demonstrated by the informal probate of will and informal appointment of personal representative petitions offered by the New Mexico Courts.

 Peters’ request for an informal admission of Hackman’s will to probate and an informal appointment as personal representative may be indicative of her belief that there are no valid challenges to the will.
 However, whether this holds true as the process progresses remains to be seen.